Published: January 30, 2024 | Last updated: January 31, 2024

 In the realm of battery collection, the current calculation methodology based on the number of batteries put on the market every year fails to acknowledge the reality of the battery market and the intricacies of collection.
 Recent evidence has demonstrated that setting higher collection targets based on the existing methodology does not necessarily translate into increased collection results.

-It is a common misconception that a 45% collection target means the other 55% inversely end up in household waste.
-Fact is that a big share of these non-collected waste batteries are just not available for collection.
-These batteries are either still in use (as they last much longer than 3 years), hoarded by consumers or exported in (W)EEE to regions outside Europe.
-EUCOBAT data points to less than 10% of portable batteries put on the market ending up in household waste.
+It is important to dispel the misconception that a 45% collection target implies that the remaining 55% automatically ends up in household waste.
+In truth, a significant portion of these non-collected waste batteries simply are not available for collection.
+Instead, they may still be in use, as they tend to last much longer than the estimated three years.
+They may also have been hoarded by consumers or exported outside of Europe as part of electrical and electronic equipment (WEEE).
+According to data from EUCOBAT, less than 10% of portable batteries that enter the market ultimately end up as household waste.

 Targets based on the Available for Collection calculation methodology